• Skip to primary navigation

 Instructions

-• Once the mushrooms become soft and are beginning to brown, pour in the vegetable broth and water.
+• Once you have sautéed the onion, garlic and mushrooms, add the vegetable broth.
 Cover and bring to a boil.

-• Once boiling, turn down the heat to medium-low and let simmer for about ten minutes, stirring intermittently.
+Once it comes to a rolling boil, turn the heat down and continue to simmer for about ten minutes, stirring intermittently.

-• Next, remove the pot from the heat and allow it cool for a few minutes.
+Then, remove the pot from the heat and allow it to cool for a few minutes.

-For a chunky mushroom gravy - remove half of the mushrooms with a slotted spoon, place in a bowl and set aside.
-Add the remaining mixture to a blender and blend until smooth.
+• For a chunky mushroom gravy, remove half of the mushrooms with a slotted spoon, place them in a bowl and set aside.

 Notes